 This web system, which is being progressively developed, aims to provide support for digital 'makers' in and around Marlborough, Wiltshire and is maintained by members of the Marlborough Area Maker Group (MAMG).

 News and Events

 Raspberry Jams: because of the continuing difficulties with holding public events we can still not scheduled the next "Jamming in Marlborough" event is now scheduled for Sunday 22nd September from 10:00am to 4:00pm at Marlborough Town Hall.
-More details will soon be posted here, but please do contact us if you would like to help out in any way.
+More details have been posted here, and please do contact us if you would like to help out in any way.

 Digital Making Kits: all three of these Kits: Electronics, Image Taking and Servo & Stepper Motor, are still available to order on-line.
 Click here for details.

 The definition of ‘making’ is somewhat wide, but is generally taken to be a technology-based extension of DIY, that whilst it involves programming and code development, is more concerned with the creation and development of physical things rather than just the use of software.
 The activity scope is therefore quite broad, embracing electronics, photography, robotics, 3-D printing, music, artwork/installations, etc., but within the Group there would generally always be a digital element to the activities i.e. digital 'making'.